Last updated: April 28, 2020

 Heart Disease Resource Guide

-The heart, as the primary pumping organ involved in the circulation of blood throughout the body, is supported by several veins and arteries that supply blood to and from the heart.
+The heart, as the primary pumping organ is responsible for the circulation of blood throughout the body, is supported by several veins and arteries that supply blood to and from the heart.
 When these vessels are affected, they can cause serious heart diseases that eventually lead to death.

 Heart disease causes hundreds of thousands of deaths throughout the world each year.
 Some common heart diseases include cardiovascular disease, coronary heart disease, cardiomyopathy, ischemic heart disease, heart failure, hypertensive heart disease, inflammatory heart disease, and valvular heart disease.